 Voice of America Bethany Relay Station, Radio broadcasting facility in West Chester Township, United States.

-The U.S. government built this facility in 1943 to respond to wartime propaganda by sending strong signals to Europe and South America.
-The transmitters remained operational long after World War II and played a role during the Cold War.
+The U.S. government built this facility in 1943 to counter wartime propaganda by sending powerful shortwave signals to Europe and South America.
+After World War II ended, the transmitters stayed in service and became a key tool during the Cold War for reaching audiences behind closed borders.

 The station served as a lifeline for people in countries under authoritarian control, who took great risks to listen to broadcasts.
 Visitors today can grasp how important this connection was for millions seeking independent information.